GuillaumeAbt/SpaceInvaders/README.md

 # SpaceInvaders
-complete project of SpaceInvaders game, developped with LibGDX
+complete project of SpaceInvaders game, developped with LibGDX for Android

 Warning, the code can be outdated !!